OneSparse/OneSparse/README.md

 negative infinity depending on the particular semiring operations applied to the matrix.
-The math used with sparse matrices is exactly the same as dense, the sparsity of the data doesn't matter to the math, but it does matter to how the matrix is implemented internally.
+The math used with sparse matrices is exactly the same as dense, the sparsity of the data doesn't matter to the math, but it does matter to how efficiently the matrix is implemented internally.

 pggraphblas is a postgres extension that provides access to two new
 types: `matrix` and `vector`, as well as the GraphBLAS api to